Data extracted in April 2026.

 Seats held by women in national parliaments

-The long-term evaluation of the indicator for seats held by women in national parliaments for the period 2008 to 2023 shows significant progress towards the SD objectives.
-The short-term evaluation for the period 2018 to 2023 also shows significant progress towards the SD objectives.
+The long-term evaluation of the indicator for seats held by women in national parliaments for the period 2010 to 2025 shows significant progress towards the sustainability objectives.
+The short-term evaluation for the period 2019 to 2025 shows moderate progress towards the sustainability objectives.

 This indicator refers to the proportion of women in national parliaments in both chambers (lower house and upper house, where relevant).
 The data stem from the Gender Statistics Database of the European Institute for Gender Equality.